argyle-engineering/ksops/README.md

 ## Generate Dummy Secret

-There is some case where our local machine don't have access to the decryptor key, but we still want ksops to just output or keep producing a secret with a dummy value in it.
+There is a case where our machine does not have an access to the decryptor key (i.e. our CICD), but we still want ksops to keep producing a secret with a placeholder 'secret' value in it.

 With `fail-silently` set to `true`, ksops will outputing an `failed decrypting file` error message with 0 (zero) exit code.